Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Conclusion

 \section{Conclusion}

-This paper realized the banana peeling task with a general-purpose dual-arm robot based on the proposed goal-conditioned dual-action (\textit{GC-DA}) deep imitation learning.
-The proposed method separates the policy of robot motion into global and local action.
-A trajectory-based global action is used to deliver the end-effector stably to near the goal position when the robot less requires the precise manipulation of the target object, such as delivering the robot arm in the vicinity to the banana peel.
-The reactive local action precisely controls the end-effector to manipulate the target object, such as the precise last-inch reaching to the banana peel.
+This study realized the banana-peeling task with a general-purpose dual-arm robot (UR5) based on the proposed (\textit{GC-DA}) deep imitation learning.
+The proposed method separates the policy of robot motion into policies for global and local actions.
+A trajectory-based global action was used to deliver the end-effector stably close to the goal position when the robot does not require very precise manipulation of the target object, such as when delivering the robot arm to the vicinity to the banana peel.
+The reactive local action precisely controls the end-effector to manipulate the target object, such as during the precise last-inch reaching to the banana peel.
 The inferred goal state conditions the model's output action for stable policy inference.

+The proposed \textit{GC-DA} method successfully executed the peeling of real bananas utilizing a dual-arm manipulator.
+The ablation study, as depicted in Table \ref{tab:ablation_studies}, reveals that the reactive local action was indispensable for achieving manipulation skills with high precision, while the trajectory-based global action proved essential for tasks with a long horizon.
+Consequently, for tasks requiring precise manipulation over long horizons, a combination of both trajectory-based global action and reactive local action was necessary.

-The proposed \textit{GC-DA} successfully peeled the real banana using a dual-arm manipulator.
-This result is important for two reasons: first, highly dexterous, long-horizon robot manipulation of deformable object, is possible without the task-specific gripper.
-Second, The above dexterous manipulation skills were acquired from only human-generated behavior data, without pre-defined manipulation rules.
-Therefore, the proposed method is not limited to the banana peeling task but can be applied to other robot manipulation tasks requiring dexterity.
+This result is important for two reasons: first, highly dexterous, long-horizon robot manipulation of a deformable object is possible without a task-specific gripper.
+Second, the above dexterous manipulation skills were acquired from human-generated behavior data.
+To this end, the proposed method accomplished the banana-peeling task, which is a combination of many different sub-tasks for grasping the banana, precisely grasping each peel, then peeling, which requires dexterity.

-The experiments compared reactive global action and trajectory-based global action (Table \ref{tab:accuracy} (e), (f), Fig. \ref{fig:acc_score}) indicate that during peeling subtasks, reactive global action and trajectory-based global action recorded similar performances.
-In the peeling subtasks, the global/local action segmentation criterion is not depend on if the end-effector is in the foveated image (Appendix \ref{appendix:global_local}).
-This result about peeling performances supports that the segmentation between trajectory-based global action and reactive local action only depend on the existence of the end-effector in the foveated image.
-Therefore, autonomous global/local action segmentation based on the criterion of the existence of the end-effector in the foveated image can be built and be generally used for various tasks and environments.